Do you love being on stage? Is Shakespeare your idea of a good read? Do you want to learn how to create, direct, and design your own play?

 Theatre & Dance students have the opportunity to study and experience live international theatre through the recurring Travel-Study course offered in the January term.

-In January 2014, travelers studied literature and theatre in England with Dr. Templeton & Professor Owens.
+Our students explored literature and theatre in England with Dr. Templeton & Professor Owens.
 The 12-day trip included visits to Stratford-Upon-Avon, the home of William Shakespeare, and guided walking tours through the literature-rich streets of London.
 Our group of Converse artists and scholars visited many amazing sites in the city including the British Museum and the West End, of course, to see the best in live theatre!

 The study of theatre includes instruction in major works of dramatic literature, dramatic styles and types, and understanding the principles of organizing and producing full productions.
 As a theatre student, you will have a wide variety of roles in productions: from stage management, to directing, acting, movement, stage lighting, costuming, set design, and script writing.
 In addition to hands-on learning, you will understand the evolution of Theatre by exploring the history and theory of Theatre, and a great deal of literature.